 How to get to Lake Bled from Ljubljana

-There are five ways to travel from Ljubljana to Lake Bled: On an organised day tour, or by bus, train, car or taxi.
+There are five ways to travel from Ljubljana to Lake Bled: On an organised day tour from Ljubljana, by bus, train, taxi or hire car.

 Whichever mode of road transport you choose, you’ll be travelling on highway E61.
 It leads almost due north from Ljubljana in the direction of the Austrian border.